Do You Know The History of Mineral Rights Ownership?

 Every state in the U.S. currently operates under the law that whoever owns the surface land also owns the rights to the minerals and resources beneath it.
 Because of this, property owners have the ability to lease or even sell mineral rights as they desire.
 Determining the worth of the minerals and resources within the soil of any land parcel is complicated, so property owners who want to determine the value of any minerals on or beneath their land should do so with the assistance of an experienced mineral royalty company!

 Want To Sell Mineral Rights In West Texas?

 Ask Permico Royalties For Help!

-Call Them At (432) 242-7335!Mineral Rights in The Permian Basin, Mineral Rights in The United States, Mineral Rights in West Texas
+Call Them At (432) 242-7335!Mineral Rights in Texas, Mineral Rights in The Permian Basin, Mineral Rights in The United States, Mineral Rights in West Texas

 Measuring Oil & Gas Production – Verifying Volume!

 Mineral Rights Ownership – What Is A Division Order?

 September 25, 2017

 What Does Easement Have To Do With Selling My Mineral Rights?